muellerjoerggit/dataviewer/README.md

 ## Frontend
-There is a frontend developed with react, but it is currently not publicly available.
+There is a frontend developed with react, but it is currently not public available.

 Here are two example pictures.
-The shows all found entities and the second the data of the selected entity.
+The first shows all found entities and the second the data of one selected entity.
 ![img.png](docs/frontend1.png)

 ![img.png](docs/frontend2.png)